 The presence of a network externality - that is, the use of a product by a person increases the value of that product for other people

 Monopoly Vs. Perfect Competition

 Monopoly and perfect competition mark the two extremes of market structures, but there are some similarities between firms in a perfectly competitive market and monopoly firms.
 Both face the same cost and production functions, and both seek to maximize profit.
 The shutdown decisions are the same, and both are assumed to have perfectly competitive factors markets.

 However, there are several key distinctions.
 In a perfectly competitive market, price equals marginal cost and firms earn an economic profit of zero.
 In a monopoly, the price is set above marginal cost and the firm earns a positive economic profit.
 Perfect competition produces an equilibrium in which the price and quantity of a good is economically efficient.
 Monopolies produce an equilibrium at which the price of a good is higher, and the quantity lower, than is economically efficient.
 For this reason, governments often seek to regulate monopolies and encourage increased competition.

-price makers who choose output levels and prices, price makers who choose prices but not output levels, price takers who choose output levels and prices, or price takers who choose output levels but not prices
+price takers who choose output levels and prices, price makers who choose prices but not output levels, price takers who choose output levels but not prices, or price makers who choose output levels and prices